Lewis Lockwood: Work

+autograph manuscript of the Scherzo of the String Quartet in Eb Major, Op.
+127. He has also published articles in The New York Review of Books.

+Awards and distinctions

 In 1984, Lockwood was elected to membership in the American Academy of Arts and Sciences, and in 2013 to the American Philosophical Society.
 A festschrift in his honor was published in 1996.
 The Lewis Lockwood Award of the American Musicological Society, awarded annually to an exceptional book by a musicologist within ten years of his or her Ph.D., is named in his honor.
 In 2018 he was elected an Honorary Member of the Beethoven-Haus Verein in Bonn.
 In the same year he was, with Margaret Bent, the co-winner of the Guido Adler Prize for his contributions to the field of musicology.